 There may be other risks, depending on your specific medical condition.
 Be sure to

-Before surgery, your medical and surgical team will evaluate your overall health.
+Before the procedure, your heart valve team will evaluate your overall health.
 This

 may include X-rays, CT scans, blood tests, and other tests to check the health of

 your lungs and heart.
 Your medical team will also give you an echocardiogram to evaluate

 your aortic valve.
 This test uses sound waves to create images of your heart.
 Your

 medical team may also do a cardiac catheterization to evaluate your heart.
-You
+You will

-- Tell your healthcare provider about any drugs you are taking, including over-the-counter
+Tell your healthcare provider about any medicines you are taking, including over-the-counter

-- If you still smoke, ask your healthcare provider how soon before surgery you need
+If you still smoke, ask your healthcare provider how soon before the procedure you

 What happens during TAVI?